ismael-miguel/mariogolf/README.md

 Mario is a stack-based language which pipes information to multiple commands.

+Mario has 1 automatic register, where every pop or push is stored.

 Each command receives it and processes it individually.

 ## Syntax